isaacfungg/obsidian/coding/AWS/Cloud Practitioner Essentials/Module 5.md

 * If you terminate the instance, the data attached to the EBS remains available
 * To define an EBS volume, you define the configuration (such as volume, size, and type)
 * Best for data that requires retention
+* Stored in a single Availability Zone
+* To attach an EC2 to an EBS volume, both EC2 and EBS have to be in the same Availability Zone

 ###### EBS Snapshots
 `EBS Snapshot`